“It was like the sting had gone out of the serpent’s tail somehow! Wonderful.”

 If you have made an appointment which you cannot keep, please inform me as soon as you can.
 I will usually make a charge if notification is made within 24 hours of the session start time.

-Covid-19 Safety Measures
+Covid-19 (and beyond) Safety Measures

 In-person Sessions